-WARNING: Do not touch electrical connections before you first ensure that power has been disconnected.
-Electrical shock can cause lubricated at the factory.
+WARNING: WARNING: Do not touch electrical connections before you first ensure that power has been disconnected.
+Electrical shock can cause serious or fatal injury.
+Surface temperatures of motor enclosures lubricated at the factory.
 Motors that do not have regrease capability are factory lubricated for the normal life of the bearings.
 Washdown motors can not be lubricated.
 This is a ball or roller bearing motor.
 The bearings have beer capability) Relubrication Intervals (For motors with regrease be relubricated.
 Lubrication is also recommended New motors that have been stored for a year or more should at these